hygull/bibtex/README.md

 # bibtex
 Get details about BibTeX (.bib) syntax, available ENTRY types and many more using Node APIs.

+> You can also visit https://hygull.github.io/bibtex/ to see the beautiful documentation for the same.

 Please have a look at the below examples.

 ### Example 1 - Get all entry types